brodiemonohan/MLB-in-Seattle/historical_batting/docs/travel_split_performance.md

 `stat:` String representing the chosen stat.
 A valid example would be 'OBP'.

-`min_PA` Optional integer representing the minimum plate apperances a player must have to be included in the output.
+`min_PA:` Optional integer representing the minimum plate apperances a player must have to be included in the output.

-`min_BA` Optional integer representing the minimum at-bats a player must have to be included in the output.
+`min_BA:` Optional integer representing the minimum at-bats a player must have to be included in the output.

 ## Example: